ximenahan/Nikahub/README.md

 ---

 ## Overview
 This project tackles the **chaotic processes** of capturing and maintaining knowledge when working on complex, long-term research.
-By combining AI assistance with thorough documentation workflows, it helps researchers:
+It helps researchers:
 - **Absorb** intricate topics more effectively.
 - **Reuse** and **build upon** existing knowledge from past projects or other collaborators.
 - Minimize **redundant work** and confusion during turnovers or team expansions.